-The Xethru X4M300 presence sensor is the first to integrate Novelda’s X4 ultra wide band radar chip.
+The XeThru X4M300 is Novelda’s presence and occupancy sensor powered by the XeThru X4 ultra wide band radar chip.
 Ultra sensitive and with excellent signal to noise performance, the sensor detects even the smallest human movement in a room.

 What’s more, the sensor’s presence detection zone is fully programmable, and can be configured up to a distance of 9.4 metres.
 The sensor also accurately measures the distance to occupants.